thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-2/10-custom-directives-part1.desc.md

 **EXERCISE 6.2** Fun fact: if in your scope you have a key and value with the same name (e.g. `foo: '=foo'`), you can omit the name in the value (e.g. `foo`: '=') and Angular will still know what to do!
 Use this to refactor your directive even more.

 **EXERCISE 7**
 Create an app that uses the JSON data located in the `user.json` file in the `Exercise_7` folder.
-Create a 'card' for each user, have each piece of information be on a separate line.
+Create a 'card' for each user (do not use a table), have each piece of information be on a separate line.
 The data is loaded using the `$http` service, and is available to use in the `vm.users` variable.

 The app should use a custom directive for each user (eg `user-card`).